Skip to content

 Key takeaways

-• Annual gentle wash prevents most recurrence
+• An annual gentle wash plus vegetation and irrigation control prevents most recurrence

 FAQ